 In response to the 2007 SOI, the Town recently approved a General Plan Amendment that includes the Domaine Chandon Visitor Center within the Town's planning area and revises Town policies related to its boundary.
 The Town of Yountville has expressed interest in having LAFCO evaluate the merits of expanding the Town's SOI to include a portion of the Domaine Chandon site as part of this MSR/SOI Update.
 To facilitate this, the Town has prepared extensive documentation including: 1) an Initial Study, consistent with CEQA, of the proposed General Plan amendment related to the Town's boundaries and planning area, 2) Domaine Chandon On-site Wastewater Capacity Analysis, 3) Domaine Chandon Supplemental Economic Evaluation of Alternatives for Waste Water Treatment and 4) Domaine Chandon Yountville Annexation Fiscal Impact Analysis.
-Please see Appendix I for more information.
+Please refer to Appendix I for more information.

 If LAFCO were to approve Option #B and allow Study Area #1 to be included within the Town's SOI, then the area would not necessarily be annexed into the Town immediately.
 Rather, including this area into the SOI indicates that the Town may annex the area at some future time, after the appropriate cost analysis, environmental, plan for service, and other studies have been completed.
+Additionally, a prerequisite for future annexation is a property tax exchange agreement being reached between the Town and the County.
 At this phase, inclusion of a study area into a sphere of influence would have no immediate impact on the type and level of services now being provided by the County to residents in the unincorporated area.
-Expansion of a sphere of influence will, however, provide the Town of Yountville37 with suitable assurance and means to properly plan for its most cost-efficient manner of adequate service provision.
+Expansion of a sphere of influence will, however, provide the Town of Yountville with suitable assurance and means to properly plan for its most cost-efficient manner of adequate service provision.